Thursday, September 28, 2017

 Toronto Inner Habour & Island Cruise

 The Toronto Inner Habour and Island Cruise offered us an opportunity to view some of the key landmarks and skylines of Toronto city from beyond the coastline in Lake Ontario.
-We saw island parklands, wild life, marinas and skyscrapers that mark the largest city of Canada.
+We saw island parklands, wild life, marinas and skyscrapers in the largest city of Canada.

 Two pieces of architecture, the CN Tower and Roger Centre - Toronto baseball stadium distinctly define Toronto skyline.
 Almost throughout the cruise, this 553.3m high iconic tower was so conspicuous that I almost never lost sight of it.

-I was able to capture the landing of the plane
+I managed to capture the landing of the plane

 during the cruise.